ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

     }
     ```

--   Potete rendere il codice più veloce usando [`BufWriter` e `BufReader`](https://doc.rust-lang.org/nightly/std/io/index.html#bufreader-and-bufwriter), ma non è necessario (non sarà certo questo il collo di bottiglia!).
+-   You can make the code faster using [`BufWriter` and `BufReader`](https://doc.rust-lang.org/nightly/std/io/index.html#bufreader-and-bufwriter), but it's not necessary (it certainly won't be the bottleneck!).

-# Suggerimenti per D
+# Hints for D

-# Stream
+# Streams

--   Purtroppo la versione più recente del linguaggio D [non supporta gli stream](https://forum.dlang.org/post/mailman.797.1513034483.9493.digitalmars-d-learn@puremagic.com) in maniera nativa
+-   Unfortunately, the most recent version of the D language [does not natively support streams](https://forum.dlang.org/post/mailman.797.1513034483.9493.digitalmars-d-learn@puremagic.com).

--   Ma non è un grosso danno, perché potete usare sequenze di byte dinamiche come `ubyte[]`; per la scrittura è ancora meglio un [`Appender`](https://dlang.org/library/std/array/appender.html) (più efficiente), oppure [`outbuffer`](https://dlang.org/phobos/std_outbuffer.html)
+-   But it's not a big deal, because you can use dynamic byte sequences like `ubyte[]`; for writing, an [`Appender`](https://dlang.org/library/std/array/appender.html) is even better (more efficient), or alternatively [`outbuffer`](https://dlang.org/phobos/std_outbuffer.html).

--   Il linguaggio fornisce il tipo [Endian](https://dlang.org/library/std/system/endian.html) e la libreria [std.bitmanip](https://dlang.org/phobos/std_bitmanip.html) che fornisce la funzione template `append`:
+-   The language provides the [Endian](https://dlang.org/library/std/system/endian.html) type and the [std.bitmanip](https://dlang.org/phobos/std_bitmanip.html) library, which provides the `append` template function:

     ```d
     auto stream = appender!(ubyte[])();